 I'm Barbara S., the breeder behind North Bay Shetland Sheepdogs located in Rockcreek, OH.
 We are a small hobby kennel dedicated to the standard.
 We only breed one litter every year or two, and we breed for health, temperament, conformation, and intelligence.
 Our priority is quality over quantity, and our puppies are placed in loving homes that we have reviewed carefully.

 Barbara has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.